Legendary Masters Series

 Legendary Masters Series is the fourth album posthumously released in the US after Eddie Cochran's death in 1960.
+The release featured liner notes by Lenny Kaye.
+It was described as a "double - disc set [that] presents to the public virtually everything that rocker Cochran put out".

 Content

 The album was released as a two album set on the United Artists label in January 1972.
-The catalogue number was UAS 9959.
+The catalogue number was UAS 9959, and was part of a successful series of budget re-issues by the company.

+Lester Bangs described the release in Rolling Stone magazine as consisting of "genre pieces are rather uneven but consistently interesting".
+When EMI took over the ownership of the label towards the end of the 1980s, a selection form the 2 LP set was released on CD as Legendary Masters Series Vol. 1 in 1990.